deity-io/falcon-platform-docs/docs/platform/server-v3/data-sources.md

 }
 ```

-In that situation extension named `"footer"` uses module called `"footer-links"`, so Falcon Server will bind method `footerLinks(obj, params, context, info)` to query `footerLinks`.
+In that situation extension named `"footer"` uses module called `"footer-links"`, so DEITY Middleware will bind method `footerLinks(obj, params, context, info)` to query `footerLinks`.
 That way every time when someone will send GraphQL query `footerLinks` method `FooterLinksDataSource.footerLinks` will be executed.

 # Falcon REST Data Source